落木 Better Place

 落木Better Place is two identical books.
 The book consists of two lists: one list chronicles Taiwan 1000 days (21 January 2020 to 16 October 2022) COVID-19 death, and the other refers to other death in the same period but remains blank by proportion; two lists start from different sides of the book.
 21 January 2020 is the onset date of the earliest COVID-19 case in Taiwan.

-The title 落(fallen)木(wood) comes from the question “If a tree falls in a forest and no one hears it, does it make a sound?” echoing the pervasive disconnection between experience and reality during quarantine.
-The form of book gives the imperceptible a tangible body, a body that occupies space/time and carries weight, as well as creating an imaginary cycle of content and material (non-existence/existence, wood/paper), calling for those absences every time one reads it.
-By interweaving “this period of time in Taiwan” with “read time,” it avoids being seen as a single whole or as a monument, returning the control of time—the responsibility of remembrance—to the audience.
-Listing embodies how time and individual are fragmented, compressed, and homogenized in the modern world, but it also resists the violence of focus or narrative.
-Double-sided book structure highlights both COVID-19 death and other death, which seemingly fades away in the shadow of pandemic, and converts linear time of listing into cyclical time of the work.
+The title 落(fallen)木(wood) comes from “If a tree falls in a forest and no one hears it, does it make a sound?” and the book form gives the imperceptible a tangible body, creating an imaginary cycle of content and material (non-existence/existence, wood/paper).
+Double-sided structure highlights both COVID-19 death and other death, which seemingly fades away in the shadow of pandemic, and converts linear time of listing into cyclical time of the work.

-“One” implies a special status of the book while “two” breaks this illusion, praising relationship, equality and paradox: identicality is a concept that exists only in the abstract; everything, no matter how similar it is to others, still is unique—and therefore irreplaceable.
+“One” implies a special status while “two” breaks this illusion, praising relationship, equality and paradox: identicality is a concept that exists only in the abstract; everyone, no matter how similar to others, is unique—and therefore irreplaceable.

 This work is dedicated to fallen tree, departed people, and ordinary us.